prof. dr. R.J.P.M. (Rob) ScholtenProfessor Emeritus

 - Julius Center Research Program Methodology

 Rob J.P.M.
-Scholten is professor of Evidence Synthesis in Health Care at the Julius Center for Health Sciences and Primary Care.
+Scholten is Emeritus Professor of Evidence Synthesis in Health Care at the Julius Center for Health Sciences and Primary Care.
 From 2001 – October 2018, he was the director of The Dutch Cochrane Centre which is hosted by the Julius Center.
 July 1st, 2020 he officially retired.

 Rob did his medical training at the Vrije Universiteit in Amsterdam and in 1993 he obtained his PhD in Clinical Epidemiology at the same university (Thesis ‘The increased incidence of meningococcal disease in the Netherlands: an attempt at an epidemiological explanation’).
 In 1995 he was formally registered as Clinical Epidemiologist (‘Wetenschappelijk Onderzoeker Epidemioloog’, SMBWO).

 From 1993 to 2000 Rob worked as senior researcher of the research programme “Musculoskeletal disorders” of the EMGO-Institute, Amsterdam, and from 2000 to 2013 as Senior Clinical Epidemiologist at The Dutch Cochrane Centre and the department of Clinical Epidemiology, Biostatistics and Bioinformatics of the Academic Medical Center in Amsterdam.
 In 2001 he became the director of the Dutch Cochrane Centre and in 2010, he was appointed as Professor of Clinical Epidemiology in particular Evidence-based Medicine at the University of Amsterdam.
 In 2014, the Dutch Cochrane Centre moved to Utrecht and in 2015, Rob was appointed as professor of Evidence Synthesis in Health Care.

 Former Editor Cochrane Diagnostic Test Accuracy Editorial Team